pidgy/UniteHUD/README.md

 # unite
-Pokemon Unite scoreboard HUD and extra tools running over captured game feeds using the OpenCV video processing API.
+Pokemon Unite scoreboard HUD and extra tools running over captured game feeds using OpenCV with a Gio interface.

 ### Note
 ##### This project is currently in early Alpha stages.